martinmernerfer-dot/Current/El inaceptable deseo de sentir menos.md

 	- Más seguido, a mi me parece injusto.
 - Nietzche

-He realized now that to be afraid of this death he was staring at with animal terror meant to be afraid of life.
-Fear of dying justified a limitless attachment to what is alive in man.
-And all those who had not made the gestures necessary to live their lives, all those who feared and exalted impotence — they were afraid of death because of the sanction it gave to a life in which they had not been involved.
-They had not lived enough, never having lived at all.” -Camus
-- What if the terror we feel before death is not truly about the ending of life, but rather about the unsettling recognition that we never fully lived it
-	- El miedo a tener que vivirlo de nuevo exactamente igual
 	-
 - Se trata de hacer cosas.
 	- Sin darles importancia.